ogham/rust-term-grid/README.md

 ## Creating a grid

-To add data to a grid, first create a new `Grid` object, and then add cells to them with the `add` method.
+To add data to a grid, first create a new `Grid` value, and then add cells to them with the `add` method.

-There are two options that must be specified in the `GridOptions` object that dictate how the grid is formatted:
+There are two options that must be specified in the `GridOptions` value that dictate how the grid is formatted:

 - `filling`: what to put in between two columns - either a number of spaces, or a text string;
 - `direction`, which specifies whether the cells should go along rows, or columns: